-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist There is no coinsurance, copayment, or deductible for members eligible for this preventive screening \$0 copay out-of- network for members eligible for this preventive screening
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening. \$0 copay out-of- network for members eligible for this preventive screening.

-Acupuncture for chronic low back pain

-Covered services are provide through American Specialty Health (ASH) and include:

-Medicare covered:

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

-For the purpose of this benefit, chronic low back pain is defined as:

-- 12 weeks or longer;

-- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease.)

-- · not associated with surgery; and

-- not associated with pregnancy.

-An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.

-Treatment must be discontinued if the patient is not improving or is regressing.

-Provider Requirements:

-Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.

-\$30 copay in-network per Medicare-covered visit

-No more than 20 visits per year

-Non-Medicare

-covered: \$0 copay per

-in-network nonMedicare covered

-acupuncture visit up

-to 12 per year

-20% coinsurance outof-network per Medicare covered visit

-Non-Medicare

-covered: 20% of the

-total cost per out-ofnetwork non-Medicare

-covered acupuncture

-visit up to 12 per year
+1 Acupuncture for chronic low back pain Covered services are provide through American Specialty Health (ASH) and include: Medicare covered: \$30 copay in-network per Medicare covered visit 20% coinsurance out-of-network per Medicare covered Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: You pay these visit You pay these For the purpose of this benefit, chronic low back pain is defined as: amounts until you reach the out-of- amounts until you reach the out-of- pocket maximum 12 weeks or longer; pocket maximum nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease.)
+Non-Medicare covered: \$0 copay per in-network non- Non-Medicare covered: 20% of the total cost per out-of-network non- not associated with surgery; and Medicare covered acupuncture visit up Medicare covered not associated with pregnancy. to 20 per year acupuncture visit up An additional eight sessions will be covered for those patients demonstrating an improvement.
+No more than 20 acupuncture treatments may be administered annually. to 20 per year Treatment must be discontinued if the patient is not improving or is regressing.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements. (continued)

-Acupuncture for chronic low back pain (continued)

-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

-- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.

-Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27

-Medicare-covered acupuncture for chronic low back pain will be administered by American Specialty Health (ASH) for innetwork providers services.

-Acupuncture, Routine (Non-Medicare covered)

-Our plan covers 12 non-Medicare supplemental covered acupuncture visits per year through American Specialty Health (ASH).
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Acupuncture for chronic low back pain (continued) Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Medicare-covered acupuncture for chronic low back pain will be administered by American Specialty Health (ASH) for in-network providers.
+Acupuncture, Routine (Non-Medicare covered) Our plan covers 20 non-Medicare supplemental acupuncture visits per year through American Specialty Health (ASH).